 What is a bet builder?

-A bet builder (sometimes called a same-game multi or combi-bet) is a form of accumulator where multiple outcomes within a single match are combined into one bet.
-You might combine "both teams to score" with "over 2.5 goals" with "a specific player to get a yellow card", all in the same fixture.
-The bookmaker's pricing engine calculates combined odds that account for the correlation between the legs.
-Some combinations are correlated (both teams scoring and over 2.5 goals tend to go together), so the combined odds are lower than a simple product of the individual prices.
-Bet builders are hugely popular but carry meaningfully higher bookmaker margins than standard match-result bets.
+The bookmaker's pricing engine calculates combined odds that account for leg correlation.
+Some combinations correlate (both teams scoring and over 2.5 goals tend to go together), so the combined odds are lower than a simple product of the individual prices.
+Bet builders are hugely popular and carry meaningfully higher bookmaker margins than standard match-result bets.

 What does "Cash Out" mean?